 Let’s break it down with a practical example: If your retirement budget is $40,000 USD, you might need to set aside an extra $6,000 (15% more) for retirement in Taiwan or a whopping extra $12,000 for a retirement stint in France.
 So instead of savings $40,000 you need to save respectively $46,000 or $52,000!

-We encourage you to learn the basic of personal finance through The Simple Path to Wealth: Your road map to financial independence and a rich, free life and manage your portfolio yourself.
+We encourage you to learn the basics of personal finance through The Simple Path to Wealth: Your road map to financial independence and a rich, free life and manage your portfolio yourself.
 If you want to use a financial advisor to invest your own money, make sure they take a very reasonable flat fee (and not a fix % of the portfolio under management as this will become very expensive over decades).

 We are using Wealthfront and wrote a detailed review that you can read here.